alphyos/CyberStart-2024/challenges/forensics/IcyAdmin-L07C01.md

 ## Step by Step</summary>

 - Download the file and extract
-- You can figure out the profile by using `volatility -f filename image info` and confirming using `volatility -f filename --profile=(profile) kdbgscan`
+- You can figure out the profile by using `volatility -f filename imageinfo` and confirming using `volatility -f filename --profile=(profile) kdbgscan`
 - Run `volatility -f filename --profile=Win81U1x64 hashdump > hash.txt`
 - The administrator hash is as follows:
   - aad3b435b51404eeaad3b435b51404ee:`fc525c9683e8fe067095ba2ddc971889`:::